zurkz/learning/ansible/web_traffic.md

 - 200 OK - most common, tells the client that the request was successfully processed.
 - 202 Accepted - The request was accepted but may not include the resource in the response.

+---

+### TCP
+4 things - 4 tuple
+- remote-ip address, report-port, source-ip-address, source-port

+4-tuple uniquely identifies a connction

+How many NTP servers would you configure in ntp.conf?
+- At least 2 remote servers to synchronize against.
+- primary and a backup

+What is an HTTP proxy and how does it work?
+- HTTP request is sent from the client to port 8080 of the Proxy Server.
+The Proxy Server then originates a new HTTP request to destination.